The South Park Pandemic Special is Free Therapy For Millennials

 On Wednesday night South Park returned to Comedy Central for the show's first-ever hour long episode, “The Pandemic Special."
 As fans could predict, almost every controversial and non-controversial event that's swept through the 2020 news cycle was turned into a joke: Police brutality, COVID-19, lockdowns, wildfires, protests, Zoom meetings, mental breakdowns, and of course, Donald Trump.
 The punchlines for this episode practically wrote themselves.
 Let's face it - society today is blurred in satire.

-The show plays out around the main plotlines of Cartman not wanting to go back to school "in the middle of a pandemic," and Randy Marsh, Stan's dad, being paranoid about how this whole pandemic began.
+The show plays out around the main plotline of Cartman, being the unruly child he naturally always has been, not wanting to go back to school "in the middle of a pandemic."
+Meanwhile, Randy Marsh, Stan's dad, was dealing with paranoia about how this whole pandemic began.